earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-05-thoughts-on-fees.md

 commercial entities, such as other miners, and pay fees.
 Fees are paid in the same way as anything else is paid, by having a contract and paying a fee.

-Change fees are not necessary, are technically harder to build, harder to understand, and break SPV.
+Change fees are unnecessary, technically harder to build, and break SPV.
 Therefore, change fees are eliminated in EarthBucks.